 New Jersey's SREC market is the largest in the nation.
 In July 2012, the state passed legislation to pull forward the RPS requirements from the 2014 energy year to account for the substantial amount of solar capacity installed in the state.
-Facing another influx of supply, NJ is considering making additional changes to its RPS to account for the impending supply-demand imbalance.
+In May 2018, the state increased the RPS requirements again.

 For a period of time before January 2011, NJ systems were eligible to apply to the DC SREC market; today, NJ-sited systems are only eligible for participation in the NJ SREC market.